kuzzleio/documentation-old/src/guide/essentials/configuration.md

 ---
 layout: full.html
 algolia: true
-title: Configuring Kuzzle
+title: Configure Kuzzle Backend
 order: 200
 ---

-# Configuring Kuzzle
+# Configuring Kuzzle Backend

-The **complete default configuration** of Kuzzle is stored in the [kuzzlerc file](https://github.com/kuzzleio/kuzzle/blob/master/.kuzzlerc.sample) at the root of the installation directory.
+The Kuzzle Backend **configuration** is stored in a [kuzzlerc file](https://github.com/kuzzleio/kuzzle/blob/master/.kuzzlerc.sample) found in the root folder of your Kuzzle Backend installation.

-Kuzzle uses [rc](https://github.com/dominictarr/rc) to **override** its default configuration.
-The most common ways to do it is:
+Kuzzle Backend uses [rc](https://github.com/dominictarr/rc) to **override** its default configuration by either:

-- via a `.kuzzlerc` file ([example here](https://github.com/kuzzleio/kuzzle/blob/master/.kuzzlerc.sample));
+- loading parameters from a `.kuzzlerc` file ([sample file](https://github.com/kuzzleio/kuzzle/blob/master/.kuzzlerc.sample));
-- via environment variables prefixed with `kuzzle_`.
+- loading parameters from environment variables with a `kuzzle_` prefix.

-### Example 1: configuring Kuzzle via a custom `.kuzzlerc` file
+### Example 1: configuring Kuzzle Backend using a custom `.kuzzlerc` file

-You can write your custom config in `$HOME/.kuzzlerc` or [any other valid location](https://github.com/dominictarr/rc/blob/master/README.md#standards):
+You can write your custom config parameters in a `.kuzzlerc` and store it in `$HOME/.kuzzlerc` or [one of these locations](https://github.com/dominictarr/rc/blob/master/README.md#standards):

 ```json
 {